Your refund rights

-When buying from a store or business, you have the same legal refund rights on second-hand products as you would on a new product.
+When buying from a store or seller (including a business online), you have the same legal refund rights with second-hand items as you would with a new item.

-However, you must take into account the product’s age, price and condition.
+You must also take into account the item’s age, price and condition.

 Leticia buys a second-hand washing machine for $250.
 The store said it was two years old and in good condition but it breaks down after two months.
 Considering the age, price and condition of the machine, it was reasonable for Leticia to expect it to work for more than two months.
 She may be entitled to a refund.